ZupIT/docs-charles/content/en/Reference/Circles.md

 ![](//assets%2F-LzaqMnnQTjZO7P6hApv%2F-M7yHDr-VbK_tS0wCwGh%2F-M7yIFBInQf9HruABKEt%2FScreen_Shot_2020-05-22_at_10.08.35.png?alt=media&token=7b73c615-db6c-438e-a142-e4c131b6d606)

 When performing a version implementation in a circle, Charles makes all the configurations so that the routing is correctly done.
-To understand better how this works, let's use a scenario where a request comes from a service outside the stack, see the image above.
+To understand better how this works, let's use a scenario where a request comes from the service outside the stack, see the image above.

 The request will be received by Ingress, which performs all the routing control to the service mesh.